canalplus/rx-player/doc/api/Miscellaneous/plugins.md

        - **fallback**: Callback to call if you want to call our default implementation instead for this Manifest.
 No argument is needed.

+  3. **options**: Various other options.
+For the moment, it's an object with only the following property:

+       - *timeout* (`number|undefined`): Timeout in milliseconds after which a request should preferably be aborted, according to current configuration.

+         This property is mainly indicative, you may or may not want to exploit this information depending on your use cases.

 The `manifestLoader` can also return a function, which will be called if/when the request is aborted.
 You can define one to clean-up or dispose all resources.